jedisct1/libsodium-doc/helpers/memory_management.md

 The allocated region is placed at the end of a page boundary, immediately followed by a guard page.
 As a result, accessing memory past the end of the region will immediately terminate the application.

 A canary is also placed right before the returned pointer.
-Modification of this canary are detected when trying to free the allocated region with `sodium_free()`, and also cause the application to immediately terminate.
+Modifications of this canary are detected when trying to free the allocated region with `sodium_free()`, and also cause the application to immediately terminate.

 An additional guard page is placed before this canary to make it less likely for sensitive data to be accessible when reading past the end of an unrelated region.